paulstaab/docker-jupyterlab/jupyterlab/README.md

   manage project dependencies in a reproducible way.
 TLDR: When using this kernel, install packages using the `piploc` command instead of `pip`.
 The packages will be use for all notebook in the current folder, and only for them.
-+ **spellcheck extension**: Extension for -- well -- spell checking in Notebooks.
++ **spellcheck extension**: Extension for spell checking in notebooks.
-+ **run_notebook_background.sh**: Script to execute longrunning notebooks without the WebUI, which requires a constant connection.
++ **run_notebook_background.sh**: Script to execute longrunning notebooks from terminal without a constant connection to the jupyter lab.

 Usage
 -----
 Use this container as you would [use the official Jupyter images](https://jupyter-docker-stacks.readthedocs.io/en/latest/).